S. L. A. Marshall: WWI service

-In response, John Douglas Marshall, who was disowned by his grandfather after receiving an honorable discharge from the Army as a conscientious objector during the Vietnam War, wrote a memoir about his grandfather ("Reconciliation Road") in 1993.
-He analyzed his grandfather's WWI service, using official army records and personal letters written during the Meuse-Argonne offensive.
-He also discovered a scrapbook compiled by his grandfather and dedicated to a colleague in the 315th killed in action on November 8, 1918.
-In the preface, the elder Marshall wrote of being present when his friend was shot near Bantheville, although records show he was in fact hit by artillery fire, while Marshall himself was absent taking the West Point entrance exams that day.
-John Marshall ultimately concluded the vast majority of his grandfather's wartime experiences were independently verified by his service record and any exaggerations were minor and did not undermine the validity of his later work.
+In response, his grandson John Douglas Marshall, who was disowned by Marshall after registering as a conscientious objector during the Vietnam War, wrote a memoir about him in 1993 titled "Reconciliation Road".
+In this he analyzed his grandfather's WWI service, using official army records and personal letters written during the Meuse-Argonne offensive.
+He ultimately concluded the vast majority of Marshall's experiences in WWI can be independently verified by his service record.

 Legacy

 One of Marshall's suggestions for improving rates of fire was to use realistic man-shaped targets rather than bullseyes, a practice which is now standard among militaries and law enforcement agencies.
-Much of the ongoing discussion regarding his research centres on reasons for "non-firing" and is of continuing interest to militaries in order to determine how to optimise training and manage issues like post traumatic stress disorder.
+Much of the ongoing discussion regarding his research centres on reasons for "non-firing", and is of continuing interest to militaries in order to determine how to optimise training and manage issues like post traumatic stress disorder.
 Engen suggests Marshall's work led combat psychologists to identify the act of killing as a major factor in PTSD, not just an individual's personal experience under fire or the deaths of their comrades.
 This factor has been identified as the most significant driver of PTSD among remote drone operators, who may never directly come under fire.

 Marshall's contention low firing rates were a function of social conditioning against killing has been partially supported by historians like Omer Bartov, who suggests weakening these norms through deliberate brutalisation was one reason for the Wehrmacht's better combat performance in WWII compared to other armies.
 Bartov argues achieving this came from the long-standing German military doctrine of wide scale reprisals against civilians or those accused of supporting partisan operations and Nazi propaganda describing opponents as "sub-human".

 However, he identified other elements in overcoming this reluctance, the strongest being loyalty to the group; paradoxically, the enormous casualties suffered by the Wehrmacht led to an increased focus on sections of 4–6 'comrades', which were far better at maintaining morale and fighting ability.
 It has been argued the incorporation of this small group doctrine into infantry training was the single most important factor for improving the ratio of fire metric in Korea and later Vietnam.

-In his assessment of Marshall's findings, military historian John Keegan wrote:
+In his assessment of Marshall, military historian John Keegan wrote his purpose was not "merely to describe and analyse, but to persuade the American army it was fighting its wars the wrong way...in arguing his case, [he was] undoubtedly guilty of over-emphasis and special pleading.
+[However], his arguments were consonantly effective so that he has the unusual experience, for an historian, of seeing his message not merely accepted in his lifetime but translated into practice."

-Meanwhile, military historian Roger Engen concluded the following:
+On the other hand, Roger Engen concluded Marshall was "factually incorrect in his assertions that only 15-20 percent of riflemen fired their weapons in the Second World War.
+Even if he was wholly correct, his interpretation of the meaning of this phenomenon does not stand up well to scrutiny. ..
+[T]o universalize Marshall’s findings beyond the specific subjects he studied is premature."